 Due to the severity of damage present in some photographs and the complexity of the restoration task, it can take significant time to complete photographic restorations.

 In some cases, where a photograph has no data or colour in certain areas.
 There is no way of restoring that photograph without having to do a full recreation of the damaged section.

 Digital format for restoration

-We highly recommend for any digital restoration is to bring in the original photograph or text so that we can take a high-resolution scan or photograph of the object.
+We highly recommend for any potential clients interested in digital restoration to bring in the original photograph or text so that we can take a high-resolution scan or photograph of the object.

-If that is not possible or that the object is too fragile, we recommend that any digital file would be in a .TIF format.
+If that is not possible or that the object is too fragile, we recommend that digital files be in a .TIF format.

 With digitization becoming more and more popular, print photos have been forgotten.
 Being able to see and feel a photo gives a significantly different experience.
-At Endangered Heritage we are fully equipped with a Giclée printer that uses archival grade ink which ensures the print will last.
-At Endangered Heritage we also use archival grade paper designed to be used by our Giclée printer.
+At Endangered Heritage we are fully equipped with a Giclée printer that uses archival grade ink which ensures the print will last as well as archival grade paper.